We are hiring!

 About the positionsThe offered positions are under the supervision of Fabian Suchanek.
 The larger research topic is “schema mining”, i.e., the automated discovery of schema information in knowledge bases.
 It will revolve somehow around mining rules on knowledge bases (see AMIE).
 Some of the possible directions are:

 - optimizing rule mining

 - detecting completeness of KBs

-The PhD position is a 3 year position at a standard salary (around 1500 EUR/month).
+is a 3 year position at a standard salary (around 1500 EUR/month) is no longer available.
 The postdoc position is a full-time position for 1 year (around 2000 EUR net per month), extendible by 1 year.
 The positions are not bound to an industry grant: There are no deliverables to write, and no software to deliver.
 The candidates will be able to devote their entire time to research.
 It is possible to do teaching, though, if the candidate so desires.

 ApplyingWe expect many candidates (we had 70 last time), so please apply as stated here.
 Please upload

 - your CV named firstname-lastname-CV.pdf.
 Make sure it contains your email address!

 - your motivation letter named firstname-lastname-motivation.pdf.

 - for PhD candidates: your transcript of records (grades) named firstname-lastname-grades.pdf.